-You have the right to review and inspect substantially all of your education records maintained by or at Augsburg College.
+You have the right to review and inspect substantially all of your education records maintained by or at Augsburg University.
 You must submit a signed written request to the Registrar to request a review.
-We will make a good effort to provide that review as soon as practical, however, no later than 45 days after receiving the request.
+We will make a good effort to provide that review as soon as practical, but no later than 45 days after receiving the request.

 You have the right to seek to have corrected any parts of an education record which you believe to be inaccurate, misleading, or otherwise in violation of your right to privacy.
 This includes the right to a hearing to present evidence that the record should be changed if Augsburg decides not to alter your education records according to your request.

-FERPA uses the term “Directory Information” to refer to those categories of personally identifiable information that may be released for any purpose at the discretion of Augsburg College without notification of the request or disclosure to the student.
+FERPA uses the term “Directory Information” to refer to those categories of personally identifiable information that may be released for any purpose at the discretion of Augsburg University without notification of the request or disclosure to the student.
 Under FERPA you have the right to withhold the disclosure of the “Directory Information” listed below.
 Please consider very carefully the consequences of any decision by you to withhold “Directory Information.”
-Should you decide to inform Augsburg College not to release “Directory Information,” any future request for such information from persons or organizations outside of Augsburg College will be refused.
+Should you decide to inform Augsburg University not to release “Directory Information,” any future request for such information from persons or organizations outside of Augsburg University will be refused.

 “Directory Information” includes the following:

-- the student’s name (legal first and last name, preferred first name)
+- the student’s name (legal first and last name, chosen first name)

 - the student’s address